networkx/networkx/doc/tutorial.rst

 or add any iterable container of nodes.
 You can also add nodes along with node attributes if your container yields 2-tuples (node, node_attribute_dict).
-Node attributes are discussed furether below.
+Node attributes are discussed further below.

 .. nbplot::